DDDEastMidlandsLimited/dddem-blog/_posts/2019-01-06-dddem-post.md

 <br/>

-# What has DDD got to do with it?
+# What's DDD doing in it?
 ---

 DDD, in this case, does not stand for ‘Domain Drive Design’ but ‘Developer!
 Developer!
 Developer’ (confusing, we know).
 The DDD umbrella was first formed as a conference in 2005, the first event happening in Reading, UK.
 Since then it has generated many spin-off events across the world.